micmejia/bible-dump/NKJV/Revelation/Rev 22.md

 There shall be no night there: They need no lamp nor light of the sun, for the Lord God gives them light.
 And they shall reign forever and ever. ## The Time Is Near

 ###### 6
 Then he said to me, "These words _are_ faithful and true."
-And the Lord God of the [^b]holy prophets sent His angel to show His servants the things which must shortly take place.
+And the Lord God of the holy prophets sent His angel to show His servants the things which must shortly take place.

 ###### 7
 "Behold, I am coming quickly!
 Blessed _is_ he who keeps the words of the prophecy of this book."

 ###### 8
-Now I, John, [^c]saw and heard these things.
+Now I, John, saw and heard these things.
 And when I heard and saw, I fell down to worship before the feet of the angel who showed me these things.

 ###### 9
-Then he said to me, "See _that you do_ not _do that._ [^d]For I am your fellow servant, and of your brethren the prophets, and of those who keep the words of this book.
+Then he said to me, "See _that you do_ not _do that._ For I am your fellow servant, and of your brethren the prophets, and of those who keep the words of this book.
 Worship God."

 ###### 10
 And he said to me, "Do not seal the words of the prophecy of this book, for the time is at hand.

 ###### 11
-He who is unjust, let him be unjust still; he who is filthy, let him be filthy still; he who is righteous, let him [^e]be righteous still; he who is holy, let him be holy still." ## Jesus Testifies to the Churches
+He who is unjust, let him be unjust still; he who is filthy, let him be filthy still; he who is righteous, let him be righteous still; he who is holy, let him be holy still." ## Jesus Testifies to the Churches

 ###### 12
 "And behold, I am coming quickly, and My reward _is_ with Me, to give to every one according to his work.

 ###### 13
-I am the Alpha and the Omega, _the_ [^f]Beginning and _the_ End, the First and the Last."
+I am the Alpha and the Omega, _the_ Beginning and _the_ End, the First and the Last."

 ###### 14
-Blessed _are_ those who [^g]do His commandments, that they may have the right to the tree of life, and may enter through the gates into the city.
+Blessed _are_ those who do His commandments, that they may have the right to the tree of life, and may enter through the gates into the city.

 ###### 15
-[^h]But outside _are_ dogs and sorcerers and sexually immoral and murderers and idolaters, and whoever loves and practices a lie.
+But outside _are_ dogs and sorcerers and sexually immoral and murderers and idolaters, and whoever loves and practices a lie.

 ###### 16
 "I, Jesus, have sent My angel to testify to you these things in the churches.
 I am the Root and the Offspring of David, the Bright and Morning Star."